foundersandcoders/api-workshop/01-request-response.md

 ![client-server-image](https://developer.mozilla.org/files/4291/client-server.png)

-A familiar example of request and reponse is when you open your browser, type in a url and hit enter.
+A familiar example of request and response is when you open your browser, type in a url and hit enter.
 What you're doing is opening a connection between your browser (the client) and some domain (the server).
 The server at that address processes your request and replies with any data (files, images etc) associated